 Enigmatic filmmaker Andrei Tarkovsky believed that creating the “pressure of time” was one of his key film techniques he used to keep audiences hooked.
-In this video essay post, we’ll be digging into some of his most immersive techniques.
+In this video essay, we’ll be digging into some of his most immersive techniques.

 1. Long takes build viewer immersion